Akshay61094/behavioral_Cloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes
+Layer 0 : Normalization to range -1 to 1.
+Layer 1 : Cropping with top crop as 70 and bottom crop as 25 Layer 2 : Convolution with filter shape (24, 5, 5) ,strides (2, 2), valid padding and with relu activation
+Layer 3 : Convolution with filter shape (36, 5, 5) ,strides (2, 2), valid padding and with relu activation
+Layer 4 : Convolution with filter shape (48, 5, 5) ,strides (2, 2), valid padding and with relu activation
+Layer 5 : Convolution with filter shape (64, 5, 5) , valid padding and with relu activation
+Layer 6 : Convolution with filter shape (64, 5, 5) , valid padding and with relu activation
+Layer 7 : Flatten Layer
+Layer 8 : Fully Connected with 512 outputs, relu activation and dropout of 0.5 Layer 9 : Fully Connected with 100 outputs, relu activation and dropout of 0.3 Layer 10 : Fully Connected with 1 outputs and dropout

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture.

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+For training Udacity sample training dataset is used which is data that contain center lane driving.
+Here is an example of the image with center lane driving.

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+As the First track in simulation is left biased so to prevent the network from being biased towards left angle, I also flipped images and angles so that we can maintain general data for both left and right angle.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as after 3 epochs the loss was low and moreover the validation loss saturated and their was not much difference between validation and training dataset.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.